verdaccio/website/website/translated_docs/pt-BR/web.md

   web: en-US
 ```

 > ⚠️ Only the languages in this [list](https://github.com/verdaccio/ui/tree/master/i18n/translations) are available, feel free to contribute with more.
-The default one is es-US
+The default one is en-US

 ### Configuração